qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 The following example constructs a window that contains a map canvas and basic map tools for map panning and zooming.
-Actions are created for activation of each tool: panning is done with :class:`QgsMapToolPan`, zooming in/out with a pair of :class:`QgsMapToolZoom` instances.
+Actions are created for activation of each tool: panning is done with :class:`QgsMapToolPan <qgis.gui.QgsMapToolPan>`_, zooming in/out with a pair of :class:`QgsMapToolZoom <qgis.gui.QgsMapToolZoom>`_ instances.
 The actions are set as checkable and later assigned to the tools to allow automatic handling of checked/unchecked state of the actions -- when a map tool gets activated, its action is marked as selected and the action of the previous map tool is deselected.
-The map tools are activated using :func:`setMapTool` method.
+The map tools are activated using :func:`setMapTool() <qgis.gui.QgsMapCanvas.setMapTool>`_ method.

 .. code-block:: python

   from qgis.gui import *
-  from qgis.PyQt.QtGui import QAction from qgis.PyQt.QtCore import SIGNAL, Qt, QString from qgis.PyQt.QtWidgets import QMainWindow
+  from qgis.PyQt.QtGui import QAction from qgis.PyQt.QtCore import Qt from qgis.PyQt.QtWidgets import QMainWindow

   class MyWnd(QMainWindow):